Master’s Degrees in Higher Education Information Guide

 MA: Higher Education

-Ashford University – Ashford University's MA in Education with a specialization in Higher Education prepares future college and university teachers to plan and evaluate lessons, courses and programs for the adult learner.
-Ashford U is accredited by WASC Senior College and University Commission, 985 Atlantic Ave, Ste 100, Alameda, California 94501, (510) 748-9001, wascsenior.org.
+Ashford University – Ashford University’s MA in Education with a specialization in Higher Education has courses on how to plan and evaluate lessons, courses and programs for the adult learner.
+In this specialization, you will understand the relationships between planning and adult learning at the course, program, and institutional levels.
+Explore factors that affect adult learning, and the organizational cultures that promote or inhibit learning.
+Ashford University is accredited by WASC Senior College and University Commission (WSCUC), 985 Atlantic Avenue, Suite 100, Alameda, CA 94501, 510.748.9001, www.wascsenior.org.

 Liberty University – Liberty University's M.Ed. in Teaching & Learning with the Technology & Online concentration prepares the next instructors of distance learning programs to effectively create online coursework and teaching aids using the latest technology.
 Incorporating technology into the classroom is useful for all instructors, but online teachers especially have to know which programs will maximize the potential for learning.